dpeerlab/MaskRCNN_cell/README.md

 * Set up programming environment and necessary dependencies

-  * Set up conda for python environment management and cuda for GPU environment.
+  * Set up conda for python environment management and cuda for GPU environment

   * Clone this repository